-Policy Debate: 2023-2024 Topic Resolved: The United States federal government should substantially increase fiscal redistribution in the United States by adopting a federal jobs guarantee, expanding Social Security, and/or providing a basic
+Policy Debate: 2024-2025 Topic Resolved: The United States federal government should significantly strengthen its protection of domestic intellectual property rights in copyrights, patents, and/or trademarks.

-DISCLOSURE of JUDGE DECISION and/or CRITIQUE of ANY round is PROHIBITED, TYPE IN THE BALLOT FEEDBACK WHILE COMPETITORS ARE SPEAKING TO SAVE TIME.
+DISCLOSURE of JUDGE DECISION and/or CRITIQUE of ANY round is PROHIBITED, \TYPE IN THE BALLOT FEEDBACK WHILE COMPETITORS ARE SPEAKING TO SAVE TIME.
 We cannot start the next round or finish the tournament until all ballots are submitted.
 You will have time to edit/change/add additional feedback after the ranks, points, and decision is submitted.